vala-lang/vala-docs/docs/developer-guides/design-patterns/03-00-behavioral-design-patterns.md

 }
 ```

-Then we have our users i.e. colleagues
+Then we have our users, i.e., colleagues

 ```vala
 class User {